Lakers Rumors: LA to Meet with Clint Capela amid LeBron James Pursuit

 Marc Stein of the New York Times noted the Rockets' focus this summer will be retaining Capela and Chris Paul.
 The latter agreed to a four-year extension worth $160 million at the start of free agency, per ESPN's Adrian Wojnarowski.

-Per Cleveland.com's Joe Vardon, James has "strong" interest in joining the Lakers.
+According to Cleveland.com's Joe Vardon, James has "strong" interest in joining the Lakers.

+If the Lakers cannot land Capela, they may have another option.
 The Ringer's Kevin O'Connor noted DeMarcus Cousins is an "increasingly likely target" for Los Angeles on a short-term deal.

 Capela is coming off his most productive NBA season.
 He averaged 13.9 points, 10.8 rebounds per contest and led the NBA with a 65.2 field-goal percentage to help the Rockets win a franchise-record 65 games.